ByteWelder/Tactility/Documentation/ideas.md

 - Refactor hardware configuration init methods to return esp_err_t instead of bool

 # Core Ideas
-- Make a HAL?
-It would mainly be there to support PC development.
-It's a lot of effort for supporting what's effectively a dev-only feature.
 - Support for displays with different DPI.
 Consider the layer-based system like on Android.
 - If present, use LED to show boot status
 - 2 wire speaker support
-- tt_app_start() and similar functions as proxies for Loader app start/stop/etc.
+- tt::startApp() and similar functions as proxies for Loader app start/stop/etc.
-- tt_app_set_result() for apps that need to return data to other apps (e.g. file selection)
+- tt::setAppResult() for apps that need to return data to other apps (e.g. file selection)
 - Wi-Fi using dispatcher to dispatch its main functionality to the dedicated Wi-Fi CPU core (to avoid main loop hack)

 # App Improvement Ideas
-- Sort desktop apps by name.
 - Light/dark mode selection in Display settings app.

 # App Ideas
-- File viewer (images, text... binary?)
 - BlueTooth keyboard app
 - Chip 8 emulator
 - BadUSB